111fred/disease-spread-ML/README.md

 # DengAI: Predicting Dengue Fever Spread

-This is my solution of the DengAI challenge, which was posted on DrivenData.org.
+This is my solution of the DengAI challenge, which was hosted on DrivenData.org.

 You can find the description and the data here: https://www.drivendata.org/competitions/44/dengai-predicting-disease-spread/